FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Experiment and Result Analysis

-TCSC performs a trust level assessment of TAM for the request of each PCC.
-The assessment method of TAM is divided into five steps, and the time complexity of each step is related to the number of CSPs and QoS attributes to be assessed.
+The cloud service assessment process of TAM is divided into five steps, and the time complexity of each step is related to the number of CSPs and QoS attributes to be assessed.
 Algorithm 1 illustrates the process of TAM.
 Therefore, it is assumed that the number of CSPs is $ m $ and the number of QoS attributes is $ n $.
-The time complexity of TAM is analysed step by step.
+The time complexity of TAM is analyzed step by step.

 \begin{itemize} \item \textbf{Step 1: }In this step, a decision matrix consisting of the actual SLO values of $ m $ CSPs on the $ n $ QoS attributes needs to be constructed and normalized.
 Since the $ n $ QoS attributes may belong to different types (i.e., benefit and cost), in the worst case, the elements $ r_{ik} $ in the decision matrix $ \boldsymbol{R}_{m\times n} $ need to be normalized by equation (9) and (10).
 Thus, the time complexity of constructing the normalized decision matrix is: $ O(2mn+2mn)=O(4mn) $.